wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 1 - Exploring DevOps/DEMO 1.2 - ContinuousDeployment/Demo 1.2.md

 ## Work in Visual Studio CODE
 * Open up Visual Studio code

-> Visual Studio CODE is a multi-platform, open source editor.
-We will come back to it a bit later when the build process will be busy building our changes.
+> Visual Studio CODE is multi-platform, open source editor.
+We will come back to it a bit later when the build process is busy building our changes.

-* Open Your repository folder
+* Open the repository folder containing the copy of the repository you just cloned

  ![](<media/open_repo_folder_vscode.png>)